carlos-schmidt/nn-seminar/plan.md

 Questions:

 [4] Shi, Bowen, et al. "Learning audio-visual speech representation by masked multimodal cluster prediction."
 ICLR (2022).
+- Quickly explain HuBERT 2106.07447, wav2vec
+- AV HuBERT

+Read from Experiment

 ## What needs to be in the presentation

 0. What is Speech Representation Learning, why do we need it?
 (Review Section VI), What is Self-Supervised Learning
+1. History of (Speech) Representation Learning?
-1. Motivation: Current state (is single mode current sota?), then show that multi modal datas is easy to get (if it's true)
+2. Motivation: Current state (is single mode current sota?), then show that multi modal datas is easy to get (if it's true)
-2. History of (Speech) Representation Learning?
+3. Pre-Training and Fine-Tuning tasks
-3. Requirements of Speech Representations
+4. Requirements of Speech Representations
-4. SPEECH REPRESENTATION LEARNING PARADIGMS
+5. SPEECH REPRESENTATION LEARNING PARADIGMS
-5. Multi-modal approaches, challenges thereof
+6. Multi-modal approaches, challenges thereof
-5. Gathering multi-modal data
+7. Gathering multi-modal data
-6. Evaluation methods
+8. Evaluation methods
-7. Present approaches by papers
+9. AV HuBERT
+10. SpeechT5
+11. VAT LM
-8. Advantages / Drawbacks of Multi-modal learning (e.g., domain-specific data)
+12. Advantages / Drawbacks of Multi-modal learning (e.g., domain-specific data)
-4. Present their results?
-Possibly better scores / more use cases
+13. Present their results?
+Possibly better scores / more use cases.
+What's the current SOTA in VSR/AVSR/ASR?

-last: Challenges and Prospects
+14. Challenges and Prospects